In the beginning — August, 2016

 The adventure begins!

-Then in September, 2016, I purchased the truck.
-And then, of course, I needed to figure out how to connect the two.
+Then in September, 2016, I purchased the Dodge RAM truck mentioned above.
+And then, of course, I needed to figure out how to connect the two of them to each other … the trailer and the truck.
 Since they were both used, it turned out they had different hitch configurations, different electrical connections, and some other stuff that was simply missing from one or the other.
 More stuff to learn and buy.
 I was having a blast!

 How I decided what to buy.